mabentwickeltsich/MendeleyMacros/README.md

     b.
 On macOS: You NEED the regular expression engine [StaticRegexSingle](https://github.com/mabentwickeltsich/vba-regex/blob/65f697a3c499a4cd2d24e288dc60a9070f0e2517/aio/build/StaticRegexSingle.bas); download it and import it to your Microsoft Word.
 It is a fork of another project that has been adapted for Mendeley Macros.

 4. The macros `GAUG_*` make use of Streams on Windows and AppleScripts on macOS; hence you need to enable/install them.
-The streams and AppleScripts are ONLY used with large documents; however, they need to be enabled/installed to prevent errors.
+The Streams and AppleScripts are ONLY used with large documents; however, they need to be enabled/installed to prevent errors.

     a.
 On Windows: This step is optional; only required if the macros ask for it.
 Enable the ADODB object in Microsoft Visual Basic for Applications.
 Open the menu “Tools” | “References” and check the box next to “Microsoft ActiveX Data Objects 6.1 Library”.
     For more information on how to activate the ADODB object, check Microsoft Office VBA Reference: